TaPO4eg3D/HS_Downloader/README.md

 ### The checkbox "Is it a big anime?", what is that?

 By default HS:Downloader can parse only 144 episodes.
-It was made for performance perposes.
+It was made for performance purposes.
 If your anime show contains more than 144 episodes, select that option

 **IMPORTANT:** before using this software make sure that you have a torrent client that supports magnet links